noelwelsh/noelwelsh.com/content/posts/2021-10-09-a-case-study-in-incrementally-improving-code.md

 ## Partial and Total Functions

 Let's now move on to deeper issues.
 I don't like the implementation of `findLowest`.
 There is some input for which it will crash---namely the empty list.
 In FP jargon we'd say it is a *partial function*, not a *total function*.
-The emtpy list case checked before it's called, but it easy for future modifications to break this.
+The empty list case checked before it's called, but it easy for future modifications to break this.
 We could use, say, Cats' `NonEmptyList` type to express that this function only works with non-empty lists, but it's not really appropriate to add a dependency in this context.
 We can, instead, rewrite `findLowest` to be a total function.

 We can make `findLowest` a total function by adding an extra parameter, which is the current guess for the lowest number.
 With this we can write `findLowest` as a standard structural recursion and the compiler will stop complaining about our incomplete match.
 Here's the code (written with Scala 3 syntax).